 Student and faculty are expected to conduct themselves in a manner that reflects high morals and ethical standards, with respect for others, while adhering to the policies and procedures as defined by the Student and Faculty Handbooks.
 Our curriculum is aligned with the State Standards of Texas Essential Knowledge and Skills (TEKS).
 Stanford Achievement Testing is administered each semester to measure each students’ progress.
 The scores provide a benchmark for our Leadership and Instructional Staff to gain an understanding of each student’s academic level, where they may need instruction and their progress.
 Instructional Staff use the results to analyze and determine when to implement student accommodations accordingly.

 Our school benefits from its limited size, which provides the staff the opportunity to work with the individual student on a one on one basis.
 The motto of Memorial Hall School from the very beginning has been –

-“A School Where Children Can and Do Learn.”
+“A School Where All Students Can and Do Learn.”

 This is evident in the attitude of the student body.
 They feel they can learn, do learn, and will succeed.
 This is apparent not only in academics but also in the cultural and social areas.
 It is not enough to give instruction in course material, but also extremely important to provide a structure to enable the student to mature and develop into an individual who can live, perform and continue to grow in sometimes a totally new and different cultural setting.
 The uniqueness of Memorial Hall School is emphasized by the fact that we have become and function as “Family” for many of our students.
 Memorial Hall is family – from our Leadership, Instructional Staff and throughout the student body.